Mika (singer): 2007–2008: Life in Cartoon Motion

 Mika toured the United States in June 2007, with support from Sara Bareilles and Natalia Lesz.
-He also made several significant U.S. television appearances to support his new album.
-He was the musical act for The Tonight Show with Jay Leno on 26 March 2007 and 14 February 2008 and for Jimmy Kimmel Live! on 27 March 2007.
-He also performed live on So You Think You Can Dance on 26 July 2007.
+He was the musical act for The Tonight Show with Jay Leno on 26 March 2007 and for Jimmy Kimmel Live! on 27 March 2007.
+He was the musical guest on So You Think You Can Dance on 26 July 2007.
 On 10 October 2007, Mika began his Dodgy Holiday Tour, playing at venues across Europe.
-On 17 November 2007, Mika started the UK leg of his tour in Glasgow, Scotland, with support from Palladium.
-The North American leg of his tour began in January 2008 with support from The Midway State and Creature and continued through February with a stop in Los Angeles for the 50th Annual Grammy Awards, where he was nominated for "Best Dance Recording" for his song "Love Today".
+The British band Palladium were the supporting act for the UK leg.
+The North American leg of the tour began in January 2008, with support from The Midway State and Creature, and continued through February.
+On 10 February 2008, he attended the 50th Annual Grammy Awards in Los Angeles, where he was nominated for Best Dance Recording for his song "Love Today".
 On 20 February 2008, Mika opened the 2008 Brit Awards with a live performance of "Love Today", "Grace Kelly", and a duet, "Standing in the Way of Control", with Beth Ditto of Gossip.
 He was awarded the BRIT Award for Best British Breakthrough Artist later that night.